-- 1. Number and extent of rills: Rills are rare.
-A few rills can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt. - 2.
-Presence of water flow patterns: Water flow patterns are rare but can be expected in areas recently subjected to summer convection storms or rapid snowmelt, usually on steeper slopes. - 3.
+- 1. Number and extent of rills: Rills are typically none to rare.
+Some rills can be expected on steeper slopes (>30%) in areas recently subjected to summer convection storms or rapid snowmelt. - 2.
+Presence of water flow patterns: Water flow patterns are rare but can be expected on steeper slopes in areas recently subjected to summer convection storms or rapid snowmelt. - 3.
 Number and height of erosional pedestals or terracettes: Pedestals are rare.
 Occurrence is usually limited to areas of water flow patterns.
 Frost heaving of shallow rooted plants should not be considered a "normal" condition.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground 30-40%, depending on amount of rock fragments 5.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 15-25% depending on amount of surface rock fragments 5.
 Number of gullies and erosion associated with gullies: None 6.
 Extent of wind scoured, blowouts and/or depositional areas: None 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
 Persistent litter (large woody material) will remain in place except during large rainfall events.
 8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
 (To be field tested.)
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically weak to medium platy.
-Soil surface colors are browns and soils are typified by a mollic epipedon.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically medium platy or subangular blocky.
+Soil surface colors are dark and soils are typified by a mollic epipedon.
 Organic matter of the surface 2 to 4 inches is typically 1.25 to 3 percent dropping off quickly below.
 Organic matter content can be more or less depending on micro-topography.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [bluebunch wheatgrass]) slow runoff and increase infiltration.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., bluebunch wheatgrass] slow runoff and increase infiltration.
 Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.